carmonalab/ProjecTILs/README.md

 Find the installation instructions for the package below, and a vignette detailing its functions at [Tutorial (html)](https://carmonalab.github.io/ProjecTILs.demo/tutorial.html) and [Tutorial (repository)](https://github.com/carmonalab/ProjecTILs.demo)

 If you prefer to avoid installing R packages, you can run `ProjecTILs` in Docker.
-A ready-to-use Docker image with usage instructions is available on [DockerHub](https://hub.docker.com/repository/docker/mandrea1/projectils_demo)
+A ready-to-use Docker image with usage instructions is available on [DockerHub](https://hub.docker.com/repository/docker/mandrea1/projectils_demo) (might not include the latest version)

 ### Package Installation